 Toss the radishes with the olive oil, salt, and pepper.
 Place in a large baking dish and roast for 20 to 25 minutes.

-2 Prepare the vinaigrette: While the radishes are roasting, make the vinaigrette by placing all of the ingredients together in bowl and whisking them together.
+While the radishes are roasting, make the vinaigrette by placing all of the ingredients together in a bowl and whisking them together.
 Taste and add more salt or pepper if needed.
 Set aside.

 Note: This vinaigrette makes more than you’ll need for the salad.
 It will keep in the fridge for a few days.
 Just bring it to room temperature and whisk back together before serving.